SaraKarim23/6AF-Artificial-Intelligence-LAB_CSE-3636-Spring-2025/Face-Recognition-Attendance-System-main/README.md

+# Project Description

+**Face Recognition Attendance System** is an AI-powered solution that automatically records attendance by identifying faces through a camera.
+It uses facial recognition algorithms to detect and verify individuals in real time, eliminating the need for manual attendance or ID cards.
+This system enhances accuracy, prevents proxy attendance, and saves time in schools, offices, and events.

  C213220- Shajia Sultana ---> Backend, Model Integration, and Database

 •	Designing and creating the MySQL database schema (attendance-db.sql) to store user information and attendance records.